 Saint Xavier University invites students -- undergraduate and graduate -- to apply to be a commencement speaker.
 It is a distinguished honor for a student to be selected to present a commencement speech; one that may be included on a resume.

-Three students will be selected, one for each of the May 2017 ceremonies as follows:
+Two students will be selected, one for each of the May 2018 ceremonies as follows:

 Graduating students interested in delivering a student commencement speech must meet these guidelines: